These chocolate hazelnut rugelach are made with a cream cheese based dough and filled with cinnamon, chocolate, and hazelnuts.

 - Place cooled, melted butter in a separate small bowl.
 Keep chopped hazelnut and mini chocolate chips in separate bowls as well.

-- Preheat oven to 350 degrees F. Line several baking sheets with parchment paper.
+- Preheat oven to 350° F. Line several baking sheets with parchment paper.
 Set aside.

 - Using a pizza cutter or sharp knife, cut the dough into wedges (triangles).
-Beginning with the wide outside edge, roll dough.
-Place cookies with the small tucked end underneath.
-Space cookies about 1 1/2-inches from one another.
+Beginning with the wide outside edge, roll dough. lace cookies with the small tucked end underneath.
+Space cookies about 1 ½-inches apart.

 - Repeat with remaining 3 disks of dough.

 - Topping: Whisk together egg white and water.
 Lightly brush rolled cookies tops with egg wash.
 Sprinkle with cinnamon-turbinado mixture.